tensorflow/minigo/README.md

 Run the training job:
 ```
+python3 main.py train\
+  estimator_working_dir
-python3 main.py train gs://$BUCKET_NAME/data/training_chunks \
+  gs://$BUCKET_NAME/data/training_chunks \
   gs://$BUCKET_NAME/models/000001-somename \
-    --load-file=gs://$BUCKET_NAME/models/000000-bootstrap \
   --generation-num=1 \
-    --logdir=path/to/tensorboard/logs \
 ```

-The updated model weights will be saved at the end.
-(TODO: implement some sort of local checkpointing based on `global_step` that will resume appropriately.)

-Additionally, you can follow along with the training progress with TensorBoard - if you give each run a different name (`logs/my_training_run`, `logs/my_training_run2`), you can overlay the runs on top of each other.
+At the end of training, the latest checkpoint will be exported to the named directory.
+Additionally, you can follow along with the training progress with TensorBoard - if you point TensorBoard at the estimator working dir, it will find the training log files and display them.

 ```
-tensorboard --logdir=path/to/tensorboard/logs/
+tensorboard --logdir=estimator_working_dir
 ```

 Validation